AcT2 PAIR (Promoting Accountability to Increase Community Resilience)

 Approximately 40,000 pastoralists and agro pastoralists living in a key, remote ecosystem in Longido and Monduli districts, Tanzania.

 Community Based Water Supply Organization (CBWSO) Water management committees

 40,000 Indigenous pastoralists and agro-pastoralists in remote key ecosystem in northern Tanzania are more resilient to climate change through professional, accountable institutions able to secure inclusive governance processes.

-In the six months of project life, PAIR made significant improvements on the governance and accountability of the rural water supply sector at national level and increased access to safe water for the people living in 13 remote rural villages in disadvantaged areas of Monduli and Longido Districts.
+In the six months of project’s life, PAIR made a significant improvements of the governance and accountability of the rural water supply sector at national level and increased access to safe water for the people living in 13 remote rural villages in disadvantaged areas of Monduli and Longido Districts.

 The original two-year project design had to be heavily restructured due to funding cuts by the FCDO; a set of activities that could be started and concluded within the new project life and which had the maximum impact were identified in consultation with KPMG.